procount/pinn/README.md

 To connect over VNC you need to know the IP address of the Pi.
 Connect to port 5900 of this IP address.
 Using tightvnc, you need to specify this as <ip address>:5900 e.g. 192.168.1.0:5900.

 When VNC is selected there will be no GUI present on any attached display as all output is redirected over the VNC network connection.

+Appending `vncshare` to the argument list instead of `vncinstall` will share the screen between the locally attached display and redirect it over the VNC network connection simultaneously.

 #### How to enable using the GPIO to trigger entering Recovery Mode